 The Office of Lawyer Regulation is responsible for investigating and prosecuting charges of unethical conduct on the part of Arizona attorneys.
 Anyone may file a complaint with the State Bar.
 Staff Bar counsel reviews all charges to determine whether an investigation should be conducted.
-In some cases, staff Bar counsel refers the matter to another State Bar program, such as Fee Arbitration or Peer Review.
+In some cases, staff Bar counsel refers the matter to another State Bar program, such as Fee Arbitration.
 The State Bar uses mediation for resolving some disputes between lawyers and clients.

 ATTORNEY/CONSUMER ASSISTANCE PROGRAM (A/CAP)>

 The Attorney /Consumer Assistance Program (A/CAP) serves as the intake and prescreening functions of the State Bar's Lawyer Regulation Office.
 A/CAP allows concerned individuals

 - attorneys and consumers - to speak with an attorney who is trained in dispute resolution and interpersonal communication, and who also is knowledgeable in the Arizona disciplinary process.